Excellent, multi-faceted relations between Singapore and Indonesia in ‘good shape’: PM Lee

 Two such issues are airspace management, specifically the status of the Flight Information Region (FIR) and military training in accordance with the United Nations Convention on the Law of the Sea, he said.

-He said that both sides have held preliminary discussions on these issues over the past few months.
+He said that both sides have held preliminary discussions over the past few months.

 “They (the ministers and officials) have agreed on a framework for discussion, laying out the core principles and considerations concerning these issues.
 This framework acknowledges that the core interests and rights of both countries must be recognised and respected.”